 Gastrointestinal disorders are becoming an increasing contributor to morbidity and mortality worldwide.
 Susceptibility and severity vary and have been linked to both environmental and host background.
 Despite this knowledge, wide scale use of both diagnostic and therapeutic endoscopy was not well established in Nigeria, Ghana and Sierra Leone.

 Dr. Cole has a long-standing connection to these 3 countries in West Africa.
 He is a visiting Professor at the Korle Bu Teaching Hospital, University of Ghana and Adjunct Professor in the College of Medicine and Allied Health Sciences, University of Sierra Leone.
 His current work focuses on establishment of Pediatric Gastroenterology as a subspecialty service for children in Nigeria and Ghana and a world class endoscopy program for all ages in Sierra Leone.
-As a result of this collaboration, CCHMC’s Division of Gastroenterology, Hepatology and Nutrition has hosted a NCD fellow from Nigeria (Dr. Agozie Ubesie), 2 NCD observers (Dr. Finda Ngongou and Ese Thomas-Macauley) from Sierra Leone and 1 observer (Dr. Taiba Afaa) from Ghana.
+As a result of this collaboration, Cincinnati Children's Division of Gastroenterology, Hepatology and Nutrition has hosted a NCD fellow from Nigeria (Dr. Agozie Ubesie), two NCD observers (Dr. Finda Ngongou and Ese Thomas-Macauley) from Sierra Leone and one observer (Dr. Taiba Afaa) from Ghana.
 During visits to both Ghana and Sierra Leone annually, Dr. Cole is also actively involved in teaching medical students and post graduate trainees.
 Dr. Cole’s work, in partnership with the local physicians focuses on health system strengthening including clinical and research capacity building.
 He is involved in developing physicians as endoscopists and strengthening the delivery of Gastroenterological care in both countries.
-Ongoing collaboration with Dr. Ubesie has led to 5 publications and Dr Ubesie presenting his work at the Congress for Intestinal Rehabilitation and Transplantation, Oxford, England.
+Ongoing collaboration with Dr. Ubesie has led to five publications and Dr Ubesie presenting his work at the Congress for Intestinal Rehabilitation and Transplantation, Oxford, England.